Million Dollar Baby: Plot

 Frankie is finally willing to arrange a title fight.
 He secures Maggie a $1 million match in Las Vegas against the WBA women's welterweight champion, Billie "The Blue Bear" Osterman, a German ex-prostitute who has a reputation as a dirty fighter.
 Maggie begins to dominate the fight, but Billie knocks her out with an illegal sucker punch from behind after the bell rings to end the round.
 Maggie lands hard on her corner stool, breaking her neck and leaving her a ventilator-dependent quadriplegic.

-Frankie is shown experiencing the first three of the five stages of grief: first seeking multiple doctors' opinions in denial, then blaming Scrap in anger and later trying to bargain with God through prayer.
+Frankie goes through the five stages of grief, seeking multiple doctors' opinions in denial, lashing out in anger at Scrap, and trying to bargain with God through prayer.
+He later apologizes to Scrap and blames himself for Maggie's injuries.
+Scrap tells him not to, as Maggie owes it to him for getting her shot at the world championship.

-While in the hospital, Maggie looks forward to a visit from her family.
-They arrive only after first touring Disneyland and Universal Studios Hollywood.
-Accompanied by an attorney, their sole concern is to get Maggie's assets transferred to them.
+While in the hospital, Maggie looks forward to her family's visit.
+They arrive late, having first toured Disneyland and Universal Studios Hollywood.
+Accompanied by an attorney, their sole concern is getting Maggie's assets transferred to them.
 Disgusted, she orders them to leave and threatens to report their welfare fraud if they try to contact her again.

-Maggie soon develops bedsores and undergoes an amputation for an infected leg.
-She then asks Frankie to help her die, declaring that she got everything she wanted out of life.
-A horrified Frankie refuses, so Maggie later bites her own tongue in an attempt to bleed to death.
-Knowing the fatherly affection Frankie has developed for Maggie, Frankie's priest warns him that he would never find himself again if he were to go through with Maggie's request.
-Frankie then sneaks into the hospital one night, unaware that Scrap is watching from the shadows.
-Just before administering a fatal injection of adrenaline, he tells Maggie the meaning of "mo chuisle": "my darling, and my blood."
-He never returns to the gym.
-Scrap's narration is revealed to be a letter to Frankie's daughter, informing her of her father's true character.
+Maggie develops bedsores and undergoes an amputation for an infected leg.
+She asks Frankie to help her die, declaring that she has everything she wants out of life.
+A horrified Frankie refuses, so Maggie later bites her tongue in an attempt to bleed to death.
+Knowing the fatherly affection Frankie has developed for Maggie, Frankie's priest warns him that he will never find himself again if he goes through with Maggie's request.
+Frankie sneaks into the hospital one night, unaware that Scrap is watching from the shadows.
+Just before administering a fatal injection of adrenaline, he tells Maggie the meaning of "mo cuishle": "my darling, and my blood", then gives Maggie a final goodbye kiss.
+He leaves and retires from boxing altogether.
+Scrap writes to Frankie's daughter, informing her of her father's true character.